Symbolism in Jewelry

 • Grief

-• White enamel inscriptions.
+• White Enamel Inscriptions.

-• Child or single person.
+• Mourning a Child or Single Person.

 • Black Enamel Snakes with Crosshatch Pattern.